 “The microcosm/macrocosm model requires a micro/macro-awareness.
 It asks that we feel into the world of matter with sensitivity for qualitative differences.
 It asks that we find in our objective experiences analogies with and metaphors of physical processes and substances.
 The micro/macro model works in two directions.”

 The awareness that we are not in nature, but are nature herself, cannot be attended to enough in our culture.
 How interesting that we humans do not necessarily feel that we are part of this world.
-Perhaps our lives have become too insulated, or a glimpse of eternity through intuiting that consciousness is not only embedded within us, but may be the source of all being, or deep unresolved suffering finds us longing for the beyond.
+Perhaps our lives have become too insulated, or experienced a glimpse of eternity through intuiting that consciousness is not only embedded within us, but may be the source of all being, or a deep unresolved suffering finds us longing for the beyond.
 Whatever the reason, we may be a bit resistant to being embodied.
 Many myths and religious practices indeed emphasize our spiritual essence seeing physical life as a test, a punishment (karma), or a contest in which the prize is eternal life (meaning either disembodied, or no longer a suffering body).

 For some, a fear of being only a body, an evolutionary accident, may drive the spirit to feel disdain for this body of death, widening the sense of separation between mind and body.
 Through the saltiness of our lives, Hillman sees a way to belong in this embodied state.
 Troubling as it may be, embodied life offers each of us a uniquely condensed perspective through heightened sensitivity and positions us as refiners of the Anima Mundi, or world soul, through the personal touch of our lives, and the love and compassion we make through the saltiness of our experience.